-But past crises have thrown up numerous examples of businesses that have been established or reinvented during or as a result of a recession, and gone on to thrive, despite the tough economic conditions.
-Even now, many local businesses have already carved a new niche for themselves, reaching their customers in a new way or providing an essential service that is not only making a significant difference but is also building lasting brand loyalty.
-Arguably, with the restriction on movements reinforcing how fundamental the internet is as the platform for modern business, there's never been a better time for businesses to embrace new ways of working, reaching their customers and reinventing their operations.
+There is no guide to this crisis.
+But past events have provided us with examples of businesses that have evolved or established as a result of recession, and gone on to thrive.
+Even now, many local businesses have carved a new niche, reaching their customers in new ways.
+There's never been a better time for businesses to embrace new digital ways of working.